peerScholar Student Guide

 5. Complete the phase.
 You may need to type a response, attach a file, or some other task, depending on the instructions.

-6. Once you are satisfied with your response, click Submit.
+6. Once you are satisfied with your response, click Submit or Save and Submit.

-• You can also save as you complete your response, if you aren't ready to submit.
-The phase will be marked as Complete only once you have submitted your response.
+• You can also save your response as a draft as you complete it, if you aren't ready to submit.
+You can continue to work on your response as long as the phase is open, and it will be marked as "Complete" only once you have submitted your response.

 7. You can resubmit work up until the due date passes or the instructor manually closes the phase.
 Once the due date has passed or the phase has been manually closed, your submission will be locked.